A Graph Minors Approach to Temporal Sequences: Temporal sequences

+\begin{dfn}[Trivial list] Let $\Gcal$ be a temporal sequence of planar graphs.
+Let $I$ be a list whose parts are exactly the Tutte-equivalence classes of the $3$-blocks of $\Gcal$ and whose specified embeddings are arbitrary.
+Then we call $I$ a \emph{trivial list} for $\Gcal$. \end{dfn}

+Let $\Gcal$ be a temporal sequence of planar graphs and let $I$ be a trivial list thereof.
+Then the simultaneous embeddings of $\Gcal$ are exactly the simultaneous list-embeddings of $(\Gcal,I)$.
+Also note that all the trivial lists of the same temporal sequence are equivalent.

-\begin{dfn}[Tutte leaf] Let $G$ be a $2$-connected graph and $A$ a set of edges in $G$.
-Then we say that $A$ is a \emph{Tutte leaf} of $G$ if it is the edge set of a leaf bag of the Tutte decomposition of $G$ which corresponds to a $3$-block or a cyclic torso of $G$ or it is a singleton consisting of an edge of $G$ which spans one of its $2$-separators. \end{dfn} A Tutte leaf is always the edge-set of a $2$-component at some $2$-separator of $G$.
+The following two definitions are also necessary for our main result. \begin{dfn}[Tutte leaf] Let $G$ be a $2$-connected graph and $A$ a set of edges in $G$.
+Then we say that $A$ is a \emph{Tutte leaf} of $G$ if it is the edge set of a leaf bag of the Tutte decomposition of $G$ which corresponds to a $3$-block or a cyclic torso of $G$.
+We also say that $A$ is a \emph{Tutte leaf} of $G$ if it is a singleton consisting of an edge of $G$ which spans one of its $2$-separators. \end{dfn} A Tutte leaf is always the edge-set of a $2$-component at some $2$-separator of $G$.

-\begin{dfn}[Shadow] Let $G$ be a graph and $A$ a subset of $E(G)$.
-Let $H$ be a minor of $G$.
-In this context, we write $\pi(A)$ (or simply the juxtaposition $\pi A$) for the intersection $A\cap E(H)$.
+\begin{dfn}[Shadow] Let $G$ be a graph and $A$ a set of edges in $G$.
+Let $H$ be a minor of~$G$.
+In the context of $G$ and $H$, we write $\pi(A)$ (or simply the juxtaposition $\pi A$) for the intersection $A\cap E(H)$.
 We refer to $\pi A$ as the \emph{shadow} of $A$ in $H$.
 In the context of $G$, we write $A^C$ for the complement of the edge set $A$ in $E(G)$.
-Since the sets $\pi(A)^C$ and $\pi(A^C)$ are the same, we denote them simply by~$\pi A^C$. \end{dfn}
+Since the sets $\pi(A)^C$ and $\pi(A^C)$ are the same (considering $\pi(A)^C$ as a complement in $E(H)$), we denote them simply by~$\pi A^C$. \end{dfn}